opendatacube/cube-in-a-box/README.md

  * Set environment variables for `ODC_ACCESS_KEY` and `ODC_SECRET_KEY` to something valid with your AWS account credentials.
  * Start a local environment using `make up`
  * Set up your local postgres database (after the above has finished) using `make initdb`
- * Before indexing Landsat 8, you need to grab the pathrows index using `make download-pathrows-file`
+ * Add the Landsat level 1 product definition `make add-product-definition`
  * Index a default region with `make index`
-    * Edit the Makefile to change the region of interest
+    * (optional) Edit the Makefile to change the region of interest
  * View the Jupyter notebook at [http://localhost](http://localhost) using the password `secretpassword`

 # Deploying to AWS: